Home → Frequently Asked Questions

 17. I represent an upper-tier entity with Maine-source income only from a lower-tier entity.
 How can I be sure the lower-tier entity is withholding so that I don’t have to do it?

 The lower-tier entity must withhold from its upper-tier members unless it obtains Form 941AF-ME from an upper-tier entity that wishes to be exempt.
 At the end of the year, the lower-tier entity is required to provide the upper-tier entity with Form 1099ME showing the portion of withholding for the year that is attributable to that upper-tier entity.
 The upper-tier entity then provides its members with Form 1099ME reporting their proportionate distributive share of the withholding in box 2.

 18. Are withholding statements required to be filed by the pass-through entity at the end of the year?

-After the calendar year and by the following January 31st, pass-through entities must issue Form 1099ME to each member from whom Maine income tax was withheld and included on Form 941P-ME.
+After the calendar year and by the following January 31st, pass-through entities must issue Form 1099ME to each member from whom Maine income tax was withheld.
 Do not file Forms 1099ME directly with Maine Revenue Services.
 Form 1099ME identifies the member's share of Maine income tax withheld, and must be submitted with the nonresident owner's Maine personal income tax return.
 Failure to provide Form 1099ME to your members may result in disallowance of the withholding claimed on the member’s personal return.